 These steps show you how to use a Windows machine to install a Puppet master on a Linux server.

-- Open the SSH client, and enter the IP Address and Port of the Linux machine.
-You can then open an SSH session to the master.
+Open the SSH client, and enter the IP address and

 - Open PuTTY.
 Select Sessions and in the Host Name field, enter the FQDN of the host you want to run the installer from.

 - Select Tunnels and in the Source Port field, enter 3000.

 - Select Local, click Add, and then click Open.

 tar -xf <TARBALL>Note: You need about 1 GB of space in

 The installer starts a web server and provides an installer URL.